AleksHuc/CPNS-Labs/en/lab9/lab9.md

     scp aleks@10.0.0.1:/home/aleks/vpn_simple/key.key /home/aleks/vpn_simple/key.key

-On the first virtual computer, we create a configuration file for the OpenVPN server, which will work via the TCP protocol and create a tunnel on the 3rd layer of the network, i.e. `tun` mode.
+On the first virtual computer, we create a configuration file for the OpenVPN server, which will work via the UDP protocol and create a tunnel on the 3rd layer of the network, i.e. `tun` mode.
 In the configuration file, set the protocol through which the VPN will work `proto udp`, the layer on which the tunnel will be executed `dev tun`, the VPN IP address of the server and the client `ifconfig 10.35.1.1 10.35.1.2` and the encryption key `secret key.key`.

     nano server_tun.conf